Horticulture

 Growers and primary processors (for example, pack-houses) must:

-- identify and control food safety hazards associated with berry growing and primary processing
+- Identify and control food safety hazards associated with berry growing and primary processing.

-- notify regulators of their activities.
+- Notify regulators of their activities.

-- includes berries such as strawberries, blueberries and berries from the genus Rubus.
+This applies to fresh berries, including strawberries, blueberries and berries from the genus Rubus.

 Leafy vegetables